-- 3.2.3 There will of course continue to be a role for traditional GIS skills, as data outputs will still need interpretation to create information for decision-makers.
-However, these experts will need to become more comfortable with interpreting fuzzy and unstructured data and will also need to find more effective channels for communicating their results. - 3.2.4 There is still a tendency in many organisations to see GIS as a backroom function with little connection to policy or action; hence, as well as continuous development of technical skills, there is a need to focus on equipping geospatial experts with softer skills in areas such as communication, presentation and influencing. - 3.2.5 As mentioned previously, the development of robust open source technologies will also gain further momentum over this period, and will increasingly sit alongside proprietary solutions, as has happened elsewhere in the software industry.
-Developers will need to be comfortable in both environments the option to specialise in one 'language' will no longer be sufficient.
+- 3.2.4 There is still a tendency in many organisations to see GIS as a backroom function with little connection to policy or action; hence, as well as continuous development of technical skills, there is a need to focus on equipping geospatial experts with softer skills in areas such as communication, presentation and influencing. - 3.2.5 As mentioned previously, the development of robust open-source technologies will also gain further momentum over this period, and will increasingly sit alongside proprietary solutions, as has happened elsewhere in the software industry.
+Developers will need to be comfortable in both environments - the option to specialise in one 'language' will no longer be sufficient.
 This type of learning would be particularly enabled through building global networked communities to share experience and ideas, reducing the reliance on formal structures.